-A Density Independent Formulation of Smoothed Particle HydrodynamicsAuthors: Takayuki Saitoh & Junichiro Makino (Tokyo Institute of Technology)Link to Astro-ph & ADS Abstract: In the standard formulation of the smoothed particle hydrodynamics (SPH), it is assumed that the local density distribution is differentiable.
+A Density Independent Formulation of Smoothed Particle HydrodynamicsAuthors: Takayuki Saitoh & Junichiro Makino (Tokyo Institute of Technology)Link to Astro-ph & ADS Abstract: The standard formulation of the smoothed particle hydrodynamics (SPH) assumes that the local density distribution is differentiable.
 This assumption is used to derive the spatial derivatives of other quantities.
-However, this assumption breaks down at the contact discontinuity, which appears often in simulations of astronomical objects.
+However, this assumption breaks down at the contact discontinuity.
 At the contact discontinuity, the density of the low-density side is overestimated while that of the high-density side is underestimated.
 As a result, the pressure of the low (high) density side is over (under) estimated.
 Thus, unphysical repulsive force appears at the contact discontinuity, resulting in the effective surface tension.
-This effective surface tension suppresses instabilities such as the Kelvin-Helmholtz and Rayleigh-Taylor instabilities.
-In this paper, we present a new formulation of SPH, which does not require the differentiability of density and thus can handle contact discontinuity without numerical problems.
-The result of standard tests such as the shock tube, Kelvin-Helmholtz and Rayleigh-Taylor instabilities, and the blob tests are all very favorable to our new formulation.
-We conclude that our new formulation solved practically all known difficulties of standard SPH, without introducing additional numerical diffusion or breaking the exact force symmetry or energy conservation.
-The manuscirpt with high-resolution figures are here Movies |
+This tension suppresses fluid instabilities.
+In this paper, we present a new formulation of SPH, which does not require the differentiability of density.
+Instead of the mass density, we adopt the internal energy density (pressure), and its arbitrary function, which are smoothed quantities at the contact discontinuity, as the volume element used for the kernel integration.
+We call this new formulation density independent SPH (DISPH).
+It handles the contact discontinuity without numerical problems.
+The results of standard tests such as the shock tube, Kelvin-Helmholtz and Rayleigh-Taylor instabilities, point like explosion, and blob tests are all very favorable to DISPH.
+We conclude that DISPH solved most of known difficulties of the standard SPH, without introducing additional numerical diffusion or breaking the exact force symmetry or energy conservation.
+Our new SPH includes the formulation proposed by Ritchie & Thomas (2001) as a special case.
+Our formulation can be extended to handle a non-ideal gas easily.
+The manuscirpt with high-resolution figures is here Old manuscirpt is here Movies |

 Kelvin-Helmholtz instability tests |